liujohnson118/tinyApp/README.md

 ## Your Profile page

   - In the header, there is a button called "Your Profile" that links to `/urls` if there is a user logged in like shown below.
+There will be pairs of short urls and long urls.
+The short and long urls are clickable and will redirect user to the associated long url when clicked.
   !["Screenshot of /urls example when logged in"](https://github.com/liujohnson118/tinyApp/blob/master/docs/tinyApp_newUrlAddedShow.png)
   - If no user logged in and "Your Profile" button is clicked then the following error page will be displayed.
   !["Screenshot of error accessing user profile when not logged in"](https://github.com/liujohnson118/tinyApp/blob/master/docs/tinyApp_errorSeeingProfile.png)